poohbah/Sonarr-bingeable/README.md

 Ths script pulls a list of all shows configured in Sonarr's "New" folder path, identifies any shows that have completed seasons, and moves them to the primary TV folder.

-Use case - you use Emby/Plex and you only want to see a TV show in your list os shows when the current season is completed.
+Use case - you use Emby/Plex and you only want to see a TV show in your list of shows when the current season is completed.
 You keep all currently airing shows in a separate ("new") folder.

 All of these settings need to be changed: